There’s more to the rules than just the rules.

 The USA Ultimate Rules Working Group, part of the larger Spirit, Officiating and Rules (SOAR) Committee, is responsible for revising and updating the Official Rules of Ultimate.
 They also provide resources and support to answer questions about the rules and help all players know how to implement the rules on the field.

-An accounting of the substantive changes from the 11th Edition Rules to the 2020-2021 Rules of Ultimate.
+An outline of the more significant changes to the 2024-25 Official Rules of Ultimate.

 What’s the difference between a check, a self-check and a “ground touch”?
 And when are each of these required?

 A “check” is what’s used to restart play whenever play has stopped (i.e., after a call; II.R.3), and both offense and defense must acknowledge readiness.
 Usually, the thrower presents the disc to the marker to “tap it in,” but in some situations, when there is no offensive player in possession of the disc or no marker close enough to the thrower after a stoppage of play, an offensive or defensive “self-check” is used instead (VIII.D.4 and 5).